rangrot/coding-problems/README.md

 *Note:* I will keep adding to this list as things progress, this will probably have links to exact problems present in the repo.

-Language Used: C (unless specifically specified in the README file of the problem)
+Language Used: C11 (unless otherwise specified in the README file of the problem)

 Compiler: GCC